mattermost/docs/source/install/install-rhel-71-postgresql.rst

     ``listen_addresses = '*'``

-16. If the Mattermost server is on a separate machine, modify the file ``pg_hbe.conf`` to allow the Mattermost server to communicate with the database.
+16. If the Mattermost server is on a separate machine, modify the file ``pg_hba.conf`` to allow the Mattermost server to communicate with the database.

   If the Mattermost server and the database are on the same machine, then you can skip this step.